 We conduct checks on businesses, using child volunteers, to establish those traders who are selling these goods to those who are underage.
 The checks, which are carried out using strict national guidelines, are undertaken to ensure traders are complying with the law.
 If a trader sold to the child volunteer, then an investigation will take place which may involve legal action being taken.

-If you are aged between 13 and 16 years and would be interested in volunteering to take part in such an exercise, contact Trading Standards via our Trading Standards Contact page, and we will arrange a meeting with your parents/guardian.
-For more information about what is involved, see our underage sales checks page.
+If you are aged between 13 and 16 years and would be interested in volunteering to take part in such an exercise, please email us at email@example.com, and we will arrange a meeting with your parent/guardian.

 Niche Tobacco Products Directory

 The Niche Tobacco Products Directory (NTPD) has been launched by Local Government Regulation.
 It provides a good source of reference material and will help those organisations which regulate this market.
 NTPD is supported by both the Department of Health and Her Majesty’s Revenue and Customs as an aid for regulators, health professionals and businesses offering advice and information about the diverse nature of niche tobacco products and the legislation that applies to them.

 Preventing Illegal Sales